 To create the custom field in ConnectWise, go to Setup Tables > Custom Fields > Company Overview

 Click on the plus sign next to Custom Fields to create a new field.
-The field caption is ZCJ_OnHoldCode:
+The field caption is ZCJ_OnHoldCode, and be sure to check the options to Display on Screen and Include on List View so that the field is visible to users in ConnectWise.

-If you want to store the sales rep information from eAutomate on the ConnectWise company record, you'll need to create a custom field on the company overview.
+If you want to store the sales rep information from eAutomate on the ConnectWise company record, you'll need to create two custom fields on the company overview, one for the sales rep name and one for the sales rep email.

 To create the custom field in ConnectWise, go to Setup Tables > Custom Fields > Company Overview